 You needed to rake leaves last fall but couldn’t find the rake so you bought a new one.
 While you were looking for Christmas decorations, you found the first rake.

-Even if you don’t have a house full of stuff, you probably found, at least, a few things during the great purge that you don’t need.
+Even if you don’t have a house full of stuff, you probably found, at least, a few things during the great purge that you don’t need like books, clothes, old electronics.
 So we’re going to sell those things.
-Craig’s List, eBay, yard sale, Amazon, Poshmark, a consignment shop.
-If you bought it there is a place to sell it and likely someone else out there who will buy it.

 By the end of April, you will have less clutter, no more need to buy duplicate items and have a little extra money in your pocket from the sale of that stuff.